HeronErin/BD-P3600/README.md

 > [!WARNING]
 > The purpose of this guide is **not** for that of piracy, but rather homebrew and general shenanigans.

-Another guide can be found [here](https://www.avforums.com/threads/hacking-samsung-bd-p1620a-bd-p3600.1245419/) on avforums, although I found it to be lacking in many respects.
+Another guide can be found [here](https://www.avforums.com/threads/hacking-samsung-bd-p1620a-bd-p3600.1245419/) on AVForums, although I found it to be lacking in many respects.
 Although it is still a useful resource.
+A guide for a similar model can be found [here](https://forum.samygo.tv/viewtopic.php?p=10052#p10052).

 ## Part 0: Required supplies
 1. A soldering iron
-2. Something capable of UART (A raspberry pi is what I am using)
+2. Something capable of UART (A Raspberry PI is what I am using)
 3. An Ethernet cable with a router to plug it into
 4. 4 male to female jumper wires compatible with being attached to the raspberry pi